 - nonstick cooking spray (Avocado, canola, or vegetable oil preferably in an aerosol can), about 2 tablespoons

 Have ready three shallow bowls or trays for a dredging station.
-Preheat your air fryer to 375°F for 10-15 minutes.
+Preheat your air fryer to 400°F for 10 minutes.

-In the first tray, whisk together the flour, 1 teaspoon salt, garlic powder, pepper, and paprika.
+In the first tray, whisk together the flour, 1 teaspoon salt, garlic powder, paprika, and mustard powder.
 In the second tray, whisk together the eggs with 2 tablespoons of water.
-In the third tray, mix together the panko breadcrumbs with a generous pinch of salt.
+In the third tray, mix together the panko breadcrumbs with a 1/2 teaspoon of salt.

-Once you have all of the nuggets coated, transfer them to a large, rimmed baking sheet and mist the tops and sides with the nonstick cooking spray.
-Flip the chicken, and mist the other side.
+Once you have all of the pickles coated, transfer them to a large, rimmed baking sheet and mist the tops and sides with the nonstick cooking spray.
+Flip each pickle, and mist the other side.

-Add a single layer of nuggets to the basket of the air fryer and cook at 375°F for 8-11 minutes.
-Remove the nuggets, and repeat with the remaining chicken.
+Add a single layer of pickles to the basket of the air fryer and cook at 400°F for 5 minutes.
+Remove the pickles chips, and repeat with the remaining pickles.